DataPress logo

 Installation

-pip install datapress-client
+pip install datapress

 Authentication